Mérida’s Coastline Is So Beautiful, You’ll Forget Cancún Exists

 Komo Komo Beach club

-If you want the comfort of the beach club and all its facilities here you have it.
-Komo Komo Beach club is an upscale spot where you can also spend a few nights in their luxury apartment.
+If you want the comfort of the beach club and all its facilities, here you have it.
+Komo Komo Beach Club is an upscale spot where you can also spend a few nights in their luxury apartment.
 It was actually the only one I found.
 Please correct me if I am wrong.

-Otherwise, you can just pay 300 MXN (15 USD) to access the beach and the beach facilities plus the use of kayaks and paddleboards.
+Otherwise, you can just pay 300 MXN (15 USD) to access the beach and the beach facilities, plus the use of kayaks and paddleboards.
 Then you pay for what you eat at the restaurant.

-During the weekdays the price of the beach access is 250 MXN but if you just want to eat at the restaurant and hit the beach without using their facilities you don’t have to pay the 250MXN. (you must on the weekends, though)
+During the weekdays, the price of the beach access is 250 MXN, but if you just want to eat at the restaurant and hit the beach without using their facilities, you don’t have to pay the 250MXN. (you must on the weekends, though)

 Xcambó Mayan Ruins

-If you love local history, you should make a stop and visit the Mayan ruin of Xcambo‘, one of the most underrated archeological sites – It’s only 75 MXN (4 USD) and you will most probably find yourself alone among the ancient Mayan ruins.
+If you love local history, you should make a stop and visit the Mayan ruin of Xcambo‘, one of the most underrated archeological sites.
+It’s only 75 MXN (4 USD), and you will most probably find yourself alone among the ancient Mayan ruins.

 Reserva Ecologica “Sayachaltun”

 Right after the turn to the Xcambo’ Mayan Ruins, you will see the entrance to the Reserva Ecologica Sayachaltun on the lagoon side.
-I am so glad I stopped by because the place is very well maintained and you can appreciate sitting on the pier on the lagoon enjoying the absolute silence interrupted only by the sound of the birds passing by, sometimes even flamingos.
+I am so glad I stopped by because the place is very well maintained, and you can appreciate sitting on the pier on the lagoon, enjoying the absolute silence, interrupted only by the sound of the birds passing by, sometimes even flamingos.

-They organize tours around the lagoon in small boats, to spot the local fauna including crocodiles.
+They organize tours around the lagoon in small boats to spot the local fauna, including crocodiles.
 Very affordable and worth it.

-The restaurant is also a great spot where you can have enjoy a good meal from breakfast to lunch and dinner.
-This is one of the decent seafood restaurants in the area so keep it in mind.
+The restaurant is also a great spot where you can enjoy a good meal from breakfast to lunch and dinner.
+This is one of the decent seafood restaurants in the area, so keep it in mind.
 The other one that I was suggested is in Telchac, called Tiburones, also a good seafood restaurant.

 - Tecnohotel Beach (San Benito) – Check rates and info